akhileshpok/Threat_Detection_In_Network_Traffic/model_card/model_card_multiclass.md

 ## Model Description

 **Input:**
-A vector of 78 numerical features derived from preprocessed network traffic, normalized and optionally transformed using PCA.
+A vector of 78 numerical features derived from preprocessed network traffic, standardized and transformed using Principal Component Analysis (PCA).

 **Output:**
 Multi-class label for one of the following: